 Students and Parents are responsible for the cost of replacing any materials lent to the student by the School, which are subsequently lost or damaged through vandalism or negligence.
-All instructional materials and documents (including syllabi, worksheets, and informational flyers) furnished by the School are only provided once.
+All instructional materials, including technology and documents (such as syllabi, worksheets, and informational flyers), provided by the School are only distributed once.
 If replacements are requested by a student or Parent, the Parent is responsible for the School's cost to replace the requested item.